Cardiff boss Jones has no sympathy with Portsmouth's plight

+Cardiff City boss Dave Jones says he has no sympathy for fellow debt-troubled club Portsmouth, who they play at Fratton Park on Saturday, reports BBC Sport.
 Pompey were relegated to the Championship after being deducted nine points for going into administration last season amid £135m of debts.

 The Bluebirds owe an estimated £30m and are under new ownership.

 "Have I any sympathy?, I was asked, and no, none whatsoever," said ex-Southampton manager Jones.